LeeKLTW/DesignPattern/README.md

     - To avoid too many constructor arguments.
     - To construct an object that should be immutable.
     - To encapsulate the complete creation logic.
 ##### Example

+---

+#### Object Pool
+##### What is this pattern
+- `Pool`: A pool store(cache) some instance.
+A pool allows check out an inactive object and then return it.
+A pool create one instance to provide without wait, if none are available the pool.
+- `Object Pool pattern`: preinstantiate and maintain a group of reusable instances of the same type in the pool.

+##### When to use this pattern
+- pros:
+    - Offer a significant performance boost
+- cons: pass
+- when to use:
+    the cost of initializing a class instance is high, the rate of instantiation of a class is high, and the number of instantiations in use at any one time is low.
+- pitful:
+     we don't want a process to have to wait for a particular object to be released, so the Object Pool also instantiates new objects as they are required, but must also implement a facility to clean up unused objects periodically

+##### Rules of thumb
+- The Factory Method pattern can be used to encapsulate the creation logic for objects.The object pool pattern keeps track of the objects it creates.
+- Object Pools are usually implemented as Singletons.

+##### Example

+---

 #### Factory
 ##### Summary & TLDR